 This week we are kicking off our Website Best Practices series!
-We’ve broken down each best practice into a five-part series of posts so that we can dig deeper into each step.
+We’ve broken down each best practice into a four-part series of posts so that we can dig deeper into each step.
 While each best practice is quite simple, they are extremely important and powerful when applied together.
-Over five posts, we’ll explore (1) messaging, (2) calls to action, (3) functionality, (4) security, and (5) accessibility.
+Over the next four posts, we’ll explore (1) messaging, (2) calls to action, (3) functionality, and (4) security.
 Up first: messaging.

 What Is Website Messaging?